 Rec No. Findings Recommendations Priority Management Response Responsible Officer Target Date 1.
-Appropriate accounting records have been properly kept throughout the year Substa Intial The Ch arter Trustees use a separate ledger on the BCP Council's fina ncial management system, Oracle Fusion.
-E Balances hav e been rolled forward co orrectly.
-2. This authority complied with its financial regulations, pay VAT was appropriately accounted for ments were supported by invoices, all ex kpenditure v vas approved, and Reasor nable R1 Charter Trustee remit2021/22 Internal Audit Report:Issue: The Charter Trustee handbook states that "The Trust ensures the continuation of the civic, historic and ceremonial traditions of the former Borough", however it is unclear whether this allows for the Charter Trustees to support any new activities.Risk: The Charter Trustees are not operating within their remit.2022/23 Update - it is understood that this is intended to be complete in June 2023 committee meeting.
+Appropriate accounting records have been properly kept Substantial The Ch arter Trustees use a separate ledger on the BCP Council's finar ncial management system, Oracle Fusion.
+B salances hav e been rolled forward co orrectly.
+2. This authority complied with its financial regulations, pay VAT was appropriately accounted for ments were supported by invoices, all ex cpenditure v vas approved, and Reasor nable R1 Charter Trustee remit 2021/22 Internal Audit Report: Issue: The Charter Trustee handbook states that "The Trust ensures the continuation of the civic, historic and ceremonial traditions of the former Borough", however it is unclear whether this allows for the Charter Trustees to support any new activities.
+Risk: The Charter Trustees are not operating within their remit.
+2022/23 Update - it is understood that this is intended to be complete in June 2023 committee meeting.
 The previous 2021/22 recommendation is reiterated: The scope of operation of the Charter Trustees will be clarified within the Handbook.
 Medium The Charter Handbook is currently under review, and revisions to the Handbook will be submitted for consideration at the June 2023 meeting.
-Neil Fraser 26/06/23 R2 Scheme of Delegation Issue: The Scheme of Delegation is not clearly published on the Charter Trustee website Risk: Decisions are being made outside of the Scheme of Delegation The Charter Trustees Scheme of Delegation is published on the Charter Trustees website.
+Neil Fraser 27/06/23 R2 Scheme of Delegation Issue: The Scheme of Delegation is not clearly published on the Charter Trustee website Risk: Decisions are being made outside of the Scheme of Delegation The Charter Trustees Scheme of Delegation will be published on the Charter Trustees website.
 Low The Charter Trustees Scheme of Delegation will be published on the Charter Trustees website.
-Neil Fraser 01/07/23
+Neil Fraser 01/07/23 R3 Cheque Book The Charter Trustees cheque book should be located and consideration be given to its disposal.
+Low Agreed, the new Barclays bank account will not Matthew Filmer 01/08/23